Traversio

 SSHSessionEnvironmentVariable

-Use SSHSessionEnvironmentVariable when you want execute(...), openExec(...), or openShell(...) to send one or more RFC 4254 env requests before the remote process or shell starts.
+Use SSHSessionEnvironmentVariable when you want execute(...), openExec(...), openShell(...), or openSubsystem(...) to send one or more RFC 4254 env requests before the remote process, shell, or subsystem starts.

 Fields: